ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 like Linux/MacOSX/Windows.
 We use the [Conda](https://conda.io/projects/conda/en/latest/index.html) package manager to install the ESMValTool.
-Other installation methods are also available, they can be found in the [documentation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html).
+Other installation methods are also available; they can be found in the [documentation](https://docs.esmvaltool.org/en/latest/quickstart/installation.html).
 We will first install Conda, and then ESMValTool.
 We end this chapter by testing